-The partner of a 64-year-old woman killed by an 86-year-old driver has today said that he takes no pleasure in seeing the man being sentenced to 27 months for causing her death and has renewed calls for his local MP Boris Johnson to change the law on older drivers.
+The partner of a 64-year-old woman killed in a road accident by an 86-year-old driver has today said that he takes no pleasure in seeing the man being sentenced to 27 months for causing her death and has renewed calls for his local MP Boris Johnson to change the law on older drivers.

 Jeanette Newman, aged 64, had just finished shopping with a friend and was leaving Sainsbury’s in South Ruislip on 26 May last year when an 86-year-old man reversed his Ford Fusion approximately 100 feet at speed into both Ms Newman and her friend, Sarah Taylor.